dOpensource/dsiprouter/docs/pbxs_and_endpoints.rst

         b)Click the green Add button.

-Click `CSV Example <https://raw.githubusercontent.com/dOpensource/dsiprouter/v0.51/docs/images/DID_test.csv>`_           to view a to view a sample of the .CSV file
+Click `CSV Example <https://raw.githubusercontent.com/dOpensource/dsiprouter/v0.51/docs/images/DID_test.csv>`_ to view a sample of the .CSV file

 5) Click on the blue Reload Kamailio button in order for the changes to be updated.